 Tourettes Syndrome and Nicotine as an Anti-Inflammatory

-In the same way nicotine reduces tics and tremors in people with Parkinson’s Disease, it was proven to help those with Tourette’s syndrome.
+In the same way, nicotine reduces tics and tremors in people with Parkinson’s Disease, it was proven to help those with Tourette’s syndrome.

 But the anti-inflammatory properties don't end there.
-Not only does nicotine act as an anti-inflammatory on neurons in the brain, it can reduce the inflammation associated with Crohn’s disease and other inflammatory bowel diseases, particularly Ulcerative Colitis.
+Not only does nicotine act as an anti-inflammatory on neurons in the brain, but it can also reduce the inflammation associated with Crohn's disease and other inflammatory bowel diseases, particularly Ulcerative Colitis.